SongranZhang/configcenter-client/README.md

 # configcenter-client
-A Java library for get or set config from a center, This library base on Zookeeper.
+A Java library for Configuration Management Client implemented by Zookeeper.